Is hugelkultur in Scandinavia a good idea?

 Raspberries are easy to grow, so easy that they can spread like a weed from their roots, but if you have a raised

 There are both summer and autumn-fruiting varieties.
 If you have a mix of them you’ll extend the harvesting season from midsummer until near winter.
 Raspberries thrive in moisture-retentive, but well-drained soil.
-They prefer fertile, slightly acidic soils, and weed free growing conditions, so they would seem to be perfect for a raised bed.
+They prefer fertile, slightly acidic soils, and weed-free growing conditions, so they would seem to be perfect for a raised bed.

 If you end up with more than what you can eat fresh, raspberries also freeze well.
 A good idea is to lay them out flat in a thin layer in your freezer on a tray and when they have frozen pour them into ziplock bags.
-This way it is very easy to handle them later on, if you want to decorate a cake during the winter or add a specific amount to your homemade cereal mix, as examples.
+This way it is very easy to handle them later on, if you want to decorate a cake during the winter or add a specific amount to your homemade cereal mix, as example.
 They also make wonderful jams and sauces.
 They can easily be used frozen for these purposes, so no need to do all such work when you really should be harvesting and enjoying the summer or late fall.

 Apart from what we eat fresh, we mainly use it as juice, either in a mix with other berries or fruit or as strawberry juice.